-When would my establishment be re-inspected?
+When would my premises be re-inspected?

 What type of legal action can be expected?

 The appropriate legal action will be initiated at the discretion of the Public Health Inspector.
 Minor infractions, especially those seen repetitively or frequently, may result in the issuance of Provincial Offence Notices (tickets).
-The maximum set fine per offence is $370.

 CONDITIONAL PASS (YELLOW) SIGN